TeamOrion/Documentation/Building for other devices.md

 the zip will be ready for you in out/target/product/<device>

 Good luck!
-May the force be with you!
+May the source be with you!